Who Will Inherit Hugh Hefner's Fortune?

-Whether you consider Playboy founder Hugh Hefner, who died of natural causes at age 91 last night, as an iconic visionary, a glorified sexist, or a nuanced persona who defies labels, he has left behind a giant empire.
+Whether you think of Playboy founder Hugh Hefner, who died of natural causes at age 91 last night, as an iconic visionary, a glorified sexist, or a nuanced persona who defies labels, he has left behind a giant empire.
 And now, questions of who will inherit what are swirling around.

 Advertisement